stangri/docs.openwrt.melmac.net/pbr/1.1.7-1/README.md

 ### <a name='DSCPTag-BasedPolicies'></a>DSCP Tag-Based Policies

 You can also set policies for traffic with a specific DSCP tag.
 On Windows 10, for example, you can mark traffic from specific apps with DSCP tags (instructions for tagging specific app traffic in Windows 10 can be found [here](http://serverfault.com/questions/769843/cannot-set-dscp-on-windows-10-pro-via-group-policy)).

+### <a name='DNSPolicies'></a>DNS Policies

+Use of dns policies allows to route dns requests from local devices/IP addresses or MAC addresses thru a specific DNS server.
+Can either pick first DNS server from a specified interface or use a specific DNS server indicated by its IP address.

+### <a name='FW4NftFileMode'></a>FW4 Nft File Mode

+This mode wich is the only operating mode in version 1.1.7 and up allows creation of the atomic nft file (temporary file located at `/var/run/pbr.nft` and if it contains no errors, the permanent file is installed at `/usr/share/nftables.d/ruleset-post/30-pbr.nft`), containing all the nft commands that `pbr` service needs to set up all the policies, dns policies and process custom user files.
+This file is then just reloaded on any OpenWrt firewall (`fw4`) reload, without the need to execute the `pbr` init script.

 ### <a name='CustomUserFiles'></a>Custom User Files